 (Treasurer) Phil Hur’s experience includes 13 years working at Ernst & Young, where has was an actuary and senior manager for People Advisory Services, with specializations including pensions risk management strategy, and mortality and annuity calculations.
 He was previously an expatriate tax services specialist.
 He has a BA in Economics from NYU.

-Lieutenant Diane Goldstein (Ret.) is an executive board member of Law Enforcement Action Partnership (LEAP), an organization of current and former law enforcement officials opposed to the War on Drugs.
-She spent over 20 years in law enforcement, retiring as a Lieutenant for the Redondo Beach, CA Police Department.
+Lt.
+Diane Goldstein (Ret.) is an executive board member of Law Enforcement Action Partnership (LEAP), an organization of current and former law enforcement officials opposed to the War on Drugs.
+She spent over 20 years in law enforcement, retiring as a Lieutenant Commander for the Redondo Beach, California Police Department.
+A highly decorated officer, her views on the drug war gradually changed as she moved up the ranks and saw the failures of what law enforcement was trying to accomplish.
+She has presented at the UK Houses of Parliament and to Californian legislatures.

 Donate to The Influence Foundation